-(6) Establishing accounts in California financial institutions and accounting procedures for controlling funds and ensuring accurate financial reporting with the financial institutions selected by the Board of Trustees.
+(5) Executing the Agreements of Assumption and Guarantee For Group Members and the Indemnity Agreement on behalf of the group self insurer; (6) Establishing accounts in California financial institutions and accounting procedures for controlling funds and ensuring accurate financial reporting with the financial institutions selected by the Board of Trustees.

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
-Reference: Sections 3700, 3700.1, 3701.5, 3702.1, 3702.2 and 3702.10, Labor Code.
+Reference: Sections 3700, 3700.1, 3701, 3701.5, 3702.1, 3702.2 and 3702.10, Labor Code.